 Every room is filled -- vintage linens, locally made furniture, china, 19th-century political ribbons – just about anything of historical significance.
 One recent acquisition?
 Handmade banquet cloths from the personal collection of Hermann Rusch, the founder of The Greenbrier’s Culinary Apprenticeship Program.

 Robert’s Antiques, Wine & Gourmet Shop is a different sort of antique shop.
 The Hamilton’s, Robert and Mary Jane, opened for business in 1990.
 Since then, it has passed to son, Robbie.
 As for their collection of early 18th to late 19th century antiques, they come from all across the globe – mint-condition furniture, paintings, Chinese porcelain, crystal and pewter pieces to name a few.

-Just off-the-beaten-path and across the Greenbrier River, Alderson’s Store (temporarily closed due to Covid19) in Alderson, WV has catered to the community for the last 130-plus years.
+Just off-the-beaten-path and across the Greenbrier River, Alderson’s Store in Alderson, WV has catered to the community for the last 130-plus years.
 First a general store and later women’s clothing, the original building was destroyed by fire in 1930.
 Relocating to “mid-town,” it was redesigned in the latest style of the day, now a vestige of the Art Deco movement.
 The exterior is embellished with low-relief designs, while the walnut display units, dressing rooms, showcases and tables made by The Georgia Show Case Co. of Montgomery, AL are still used today.

 The store is stocked with a little bit of everything – old and new – trendy and unusual – antiques, keepsakes and collectibles.
 Even a few remaining pieces of unsold merchandise from its heyday.
 And of special interest to the Alderson family – just about anything made by or about West Virginians -- vintage souvenirs, centennial items, books, glass, postcards and especially that one-of-a-kind artifact you won’t find anywhere else.